jcergolj/laravellte/readme.md

 </tr>
 </table>

-This is a boilerplate for opinionated Laravel admin panel build with Alpinejs, Livewire and Turbolinks mimicking SPA like apps.
+This is a boilerplate for opinionated Laravel admin panel build with Alpinejs, Livewire and mimicking SPA like apps.

 ## Contents
 - [Have total control of the code](#control)